Software202/jQuery-File-Upload/README.md

 ## Support
 This project is actively maintained, but there is no official support channel.
 If you have a question that another developer might help you with, please post to [Stack Overflow](http://stackoverflow.com/questions/tagged/blueimp+jquery+file-upload) and tag your question with `blueimp jquery file upload`.
-Learn HTML for your jQuer at http://9jaspot.com/148/How-To-Learn-HTML-In-5-Minutes-
+Learn HTML for your jQuery at [here](http://9jaspot.com/148/How-To-Learn-HTML-In-5-Minutes-/)

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).